An antifragile ego is one of the fundamental blocks of personal power.

-When we manage to progressively move towards the person whom want to be not only we get a natural high self esteem, but we reach what Tom Bylieu refers to as “framework happiness”.
+When we manage to progressively move towards the person we want to be, not only do we get natural high self-esteem, but we reach what Tom Bylieu refers to as “framework happiness”.

 The goal of this post then is to remove the most unhelpful bits of your current self-identity and replace them with your ideal identity.

 High self-esteem without a growth mindset and an antifragile ego is dangerous.